GLOBAL MARKETS-US stocks, oil rebound on strong consumer data

 of Michigan index, easing the gloom from Europe.

-than 2 percent since Monday and looked set to close o n F riday
+more than 2 percent since Monday and looked set to close on

 European shares provisionally ended flat, paring losses on